jaredpalmer/formik/README.md

 ## Installation

-Add Formik and Yup to your project.
-Formik supports [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for object schema validation.
+Add Formik (and optionally Yup to your project).
+Formik supports/recommends [Yup](https://github.com/jquense/yup) (which is like [Joi](https://github.com/hapijs/joi), but for the browser) for object schema validation.

 ```bash
 npm i formik yup --save